 Swarming is when the queen and a large number of workers leave the hive to create a new one.
 It’s a natural method of reproduction that happens because the colony becomes too large for its existing hive.

 Bearding, on the other hand, is when a large number of bees hang outside the hive.
 They have no intention of leaving.
 They’re merely waiting for the hive to cool down and the humidity levels to drop.
 Once this happens, they’ll go back inside.

 Is Bee Bearding Normal?

-Bees hanging outside the hive are completely normal.
+However, bees hanging outside the hive is completely normal.
 In fact, it’s a sign that the colony is healthy.
 Strong colonies have a large population, meaning there are more bees and less room inside the hive for airflow.

 These include fanning their wings to ventilate the hive and regulate the flow of air, spreading water droplets on the rims of honeycomb cells that contain brood (almost like a form of evaporative cooling), and reducing the number of bees that cluster together to reduce density in certain parts of the hive.

 However, when the weather becomes so hot that these measures cannot sufficiently control the temperature inside, bees will hang outside the hive instead.
 This reduces the number of bees in the hive, lowering the temperature and improving ventilation.

 The Reasons Bees Beard When It’s Too Hot And Humid